|

 Mayor rings the bell from the mole at Zeebrugge, now

-hanging outside the town hall, and then attends a
+hanging outside the town hall, and after attending a

 service held at the gravesides at St James' cemetery